 Ahh… revenge.
 It’s a dish best served- wait, why do we keep saying it’s worth serving at all?
 Revenger NEVER works out well, especially for characters in Shakespeare’s plays.
-Titus Andronicus is Shakespeare’s first revenge-tragedy, and in many ways it is a lot more straightforward than his other revenger tragedy: Hamlet.
-Hamlet by comparison is all about an ‘enlightened’ ‘renaissance’ man who doubts his calling to revenge, and delays his actions with careful scrutiny and thought.
+Titus Andronicus is Shakespeare’s first revenge-tragedy, and in many ways it is a lot more straightforward than his other revenge tragedy, Hamlet.
+Hamlet, by comparison, is all about an ‘enlightened’, ‘renaissance’ man who doubts his calling to revenge.
+He delays his actions with careful scrutiny and thought.
 There’s not a whole lot of that in Titus Andronicus.
-The title character is a vengeful violent ruler who sees the world as good or bad/ black or white/ right or wrong.
-There is no middle ground.
-No 50 Shades of Grey to be seen here.

-What’s important to understand for context is the following: Rome is at war with a civilisation called The Goths, who the Romans deem to be lesser than themselves.
-Tamora, Queen of the Goths, is captured by Titus Andronicus and brought back to Rome after a battle.
-One of Tamora’s sons, a prisoner of war, is publicly executed.
-This becomes Tamora’s cue for revenge.
-Tamora herself escapes execution and instead is married to Saturninus, the new emperor of Rome.
-She is now climbing a ladder to regain her power, (think, Cersei Lannister).
-Lavinia is Titus Andronicus’ daughter, the person who means most to him in the world.
-Aaron is Tamora’s secret lover, who plots to get Lavinia and Bassianus (Lavinia’s husband) alone in the forest on a day of hunting, so Tamora and her two sons (Chiron and Demetrius) can have their revenge.
+What’s important to understand for context is the following: Rome is at war with a civilisation called The Goths, who the Romans deem to be lesser beings than themselves.
+Tamora, Queen of the Goths, is captured by the famed general Titus Andronicus and brought back to Rome.
+One of Tamora’s sons, a prisoner of war, is publicly executed—which becomes Tamora’s impetus for revenge.
+She escapes execution by marrying Saturninus, the new emperor of Rome.
+And when she is discovered with her lover by Titus’ daughter Lavinia, she calls on her two remaining sons to quiet the girl’s discovery (and get revenge on Titus in the most horrific manner).

 Have I not reason, think you, to look pale?